Imanouchka/ckb-learning/Week06 Report.md

 # Week 06 Report – Imane SENNARIA (with Amine Gaddah) –August 11-17, 2025

-> **Note:** This week, I was in Germany with Amine and did not have my laptop with me.
+> **Note:** This week, I was in Germany with Amine and did not have my personal computer with me.
 > We worked together on the tasks, so the screenshots included in this report are from his environment.